StefanVermeent/projectlog/README.md

 # The purpose of `projectlog`

-`projectlog` is a project workflow package geared towards empirical researchers.
+`projectlog` is a project workflow package for empirical researchers.

 The three core aims of `projectlog` are: